hundredrabbits/thebook/north_pacific_logbook.md

 # Food

 We spend a lot of time provisioning ahead, because many cities don't carry specialty items like nutritional yeast, miso, dried legumes, dried beans, flax seeds and B12 supplements (see Pino's pantry for ingredient descriptions).
 Before a big passage, we calculate how much of each ingredient we'll need, based on how much of each we typically eat in a week.
-First, I make a list of our favorite meals, break down them down into ingredients and add up quantities, then I multiply that by the amount of time we'll spend at sea.
+First, I make a list of our favorite meals, break them down into ingredients and their quantities, then I multiply that by the amount of time we'll spend at sea.
 Say we typically eat 100 g (1/2 cup) brown lentils once a week and have plans to stock up for 26 weeks, I multiply the number of weeks by 100, which means I'll stock 3 kg (rounded from 2.6 kg).

-Lentils and legumes are cheap, energy-dense foods.
+Energy-dense legumes like lentils are cheap.
 We especially like whole brown lentils, because we can sprout them and cook them into meals.
 Sprouting them halves the cooking time.
-Cooking the meal in a pressure cooker further reduces cooking time, while saving precious fuel.
+Cooking the meal in a pressure cooker further reduces cooking time, while saving on precious fuel.

 We keep a lot of shelf-stable tofu aboard, as it is a good source of calcium (when calcium-set) and protein.
 For iodine, we carry iodized salt and seaweed (wakame or nori).
-Other essentials, like omega-6 (LA, linoleic acid), are found in pumpkin seeds and sunflower seeds, while omega-3 (ALA, alpha-linoleic acid) are available in linseed and chia seeds.
+Other essentials, like omega-6 (LA, linoleic acid) we find in pumpkin seeds and sunflower seeds, while omega-3 (ALA, alpha-linoleic acid) are available in linseed and chia seeds.

 Staples like oats, rice and flour are available everywhere, but finding wholegrain versions (brown rice, oat groats and wheatberries) of these ingredients can be difficult.
 Stocking up large quantities of pre-ground wholegrain flour isn't a good idea, as it will go rancid.
 It's better to stock up on wheat berries and to grind them yourself with a mill.
 We crossed paths with the German boat in Fiji who did exactly that.
 Another way to make dough from wheat berries, is to sprout them.
 Sprouted wheat berries become soft, easy to grind, which can in turn become dough for your bread when mixed with other ingredients.
 We carry a small meat grinder on Pino, it's got a simple mechanism, is easy to clean and requires no power, but most importantly, it does a good job of pureeing sprouted grains.
 Meat grinders are cheaper, and easier to find in Thrift Stores than grain mills.

 We always find fresh vegetables, wherever we go.
-And if going to an island where produce is scarce, best to leave it to the locals, and to arrive with enough provisions.
+And if we're going to an island where produce is scarce, it's best to leave it to the locals, and to arrive with enough provisions.
 We carry dried peas, mushrooms and daikon, and preserve food—when in a place with plentiful fresh foods—whenever possible.

 > *"You don’t need to be an expert to preserve food, or any fancy technology.
 Just a container, some salt, and trust in the world of bacteria and fungi."
 (A. Vansintjan, 2017)*